The Trial

 WARNING!

-Decision.
-The judge will consider all of the evidence presented and make a decision.
-The judge may tell you the decision immediately in court, or the judge may want to think about the evidence for a while and write up a written decision later.
+For Both: The judge then considers all of the evidence presented and makes a decision.
+The judge may give their decision immediately in court, or the judge may want to think about the evidence for a while and issue a written decision later.

 After the judge makes a decision, the decision is not enforceable until is it written and signed into an official order.
 The judge might write the order, or the judge might pick one party to “prepare the order” from the hearing.
 It is that person’s responsibility to prepare the written order from the hearing, submit it to the judge for review, and send a copy of the signed, filed order to the other party.